Postdoctoral Fellow in Consumer Behavior

 Darden School of Business at the University of Virginia

 I am a Postdoctoral Fellow in Consumer Behavior at UVA's Darden School of Business.
-I completed my PhD in Social Psychology at Ohio State in 2023, where I worked with Dr. Richard Petty in the Attitudes and Persuasion Lab and wrote a dissertation titled "Attitudinal Ambivalence and Behavioral Extremism."
-My research sits at the intersection of attitudes & persuasion, political psychology, and consumer behavior.
+I completed my PhD in Social Psychology at Ohio State in 2023, where I worked with Richard Petty in the Attitudes and Persuasion Lab and wrote a dissertation titled "Attitudinal Ambivalence and Behavioral Extremism."
+Broadly, my research brings together theories and methods from attitudes & persuasion, political psychology, and consumer behavior.
 I am particularly interested in the roles of politics and morality in shaping social life and culture, consumer psychology, and the marketplace.

 Siev, Joseph J., Daniel R. Rovenpor, and Richard E. Petty (2024), “Independents, Not Partisans, Are More Likely to Hold and Express Electoral Preferences Based in Negativity.”
 Journal of Experimental Social Psychology, 110, 104538.
 [PDF] [DOI]